The FE 'HandyTools' subsystem

-You can click on the 'feHandyTools' icon to bring up the starting 'FE Handy Tools' chest-of-drawers --- which looks like the image at the upper left of this web page.
+You can click on the 'feHandyTools' icon to bring up the starting 'FE Handy Tools' chest-of-drawers.

-You can also make feHandyTools available via a 'quick-launch' icon on the Gnome panel across the top of the desktop.
+You can also make feHandyTools available via a 'quick-launch' icon on the Gnome2 panel across the top of the desktop.

 SUMMARY of the Install Steps :

-The detailed install description above may sound like a lot, but the install takes only a few steps after downloading the self-extracting install file to your computer :
+The detailed install description above may sound like a lot, but the install takes only a few steps after downloading the self-extracting install file to your computer --- namely:

 On upgrading to new releases :